 Delayed recognition of a stroke can have tragic results, including further damage to the brain or death.

-The 2018 FAST campaign builds on the success of past national FAST campaigns in 2016 and 2017.
-The Ministry of Health and Te Hiringa Hauora/Health Promotion Agency worked with the Stroke Foundation of New Zealand on the campaign.
+The 2020 FAST campaign builds on the success of past national FAST campaigns in 2016, 2017 and 2018.
+The campaign is a collaboration between the Ministry of Health, Te Hiringa Hauora/Health Promotion Agency and the Stroke Foundation of New Zealand.

 FAST is a mnemonic used internationally to help people remember some signs of stroke.